 In 1659, Sir George Booth initiated the uprising of the Royalists and Presbyterians against the government.
 A group of royalist soldiers captured Denbigh Castle and took the garrison to captivity.
 A few weeks after the defeat of Booth in the Battle of Winnington Bridge, the rebels surrendered and the government regained the castle.
 General George Monck then ordered that it should be slighted and could not serve military purposes.
 Over the next century, the castle fell into a more and more ruin, stripped to obtain a free building materials.
 The first security and repair works were taken at the end of the 19th century.

 The castle was founded on a natural, easy to defend hill with rocky slope above the Clywd Valley.
 It was connected with the town defensive walls, which constituted the southern corner.
 It was built on a polygonal plan, elongated north-south, forming an internal courtyard measuring approximately 107 by 79 meters.
 The whole perimeter consisted of a single defensive wall crowned with a defensive wall-walk and covered with a battlement, and reinforced with numerous towers.
-The fortifications on the west and south sides, erected earlier, in the initial phase of the town’s fortifications had simple, short curtains of walls connected by semicircular towers, while the later, thicker walls on the east and north were distinguished by more elaborate polygonal towers.
+The fortifications on the west and south sides, erected earlier, in the initial phase of the town’s fortifications had simple, short curtains of walls about 1.6 meters thick, connected by semicircular towers 9.8 meters in diameter, while the later, thicker (about 4 meters wide) walls on the east and north were distinguished by more elaborate polygonal towers.
 For this reason, a second, lower, outer wall was erected on the most vulnerable southern and western sides, which were not sheltered by town fortifications.
 The zwinger (mantlet) that separated between the two fortifications had the form of a defensive terrace, which prevented the undermining of the towers and the thinnest sections of the main defensive wall.
 In addition, it was divided by transverse walls to separate any attackers and prevent them from providing help.

 Right next to the White Chamber Tower there was a smaller Pitcher House Tower (probably used to store water during the summer months) and a rectangular Green Chambers building, so-called because of the color of its stonework.
 Built in the mid-fourteenth century, the building had cellars specially designed for storing meat and wine, as evidenced by stone benches and deep niches with cut drains.
 There were two vaulted chambers of different sizes, well-lit and accessible separately by stairs from the courtyard level.
 Their vaults were based on carved corbels, among others heads of maiden, lion or devil.
 The upper floors originally contained living quarters, equipped with a large fireplace cut out in the perimeter wall.
 At the floor level, they were connected by a wooden porch based on a massive buttress to the building of a great hall.
 A small gate was placed between the Green Chambers and the White Chambers Tower to leave castle to the town.
 A little further south, the contact between the town wall and the castle curtain was closed with a transverse, short wall to protect the area washed by waste from the channels coming out of the Green Chambers.
 Later, this triangular, fenced off space was vaulted, and the upper platform obtained in this way could have defensive functions.
 Access to it led through a spiral staircase in the south-east corner of the Green Chambers.